Supporting an alternative to closing Vallejo Street

-North Beach/Telegraph Hill IS AN AMAZING PLACE AND DESERVES EQUALLY AMAZING SPACES FOR PEOPLE
+North Beach/Telegraph Hill IS AN AMAZING PLACE & DESERVES EQUALLY AMAZING SPACES FOR PEOPLE

 Working together we are convinced that this unique location can be a signature destination in the community without creating the congestion and impacts the Developer’s current proposal will bring.

 WHAT CAN YOU DO TO HELP?

 IF YOU AGREE that open space improvements to Vallejo Street should include public input and maintain its critical role as a functioning street, please let us know by….

 Open space and streets can work together.
 Please support an alternative to closing Vallejo Street.

 Streets and open spaces combining to make great active urban spaces